Welcome to Kitchen Camouflage

 Angel investors offering $1,000 or more in consideration will receive a ROI of 50% in the event that the project is bought.
 All investment is at risk and no promise is made for you consideration in the event that the project is not purchased.

 All parties involved acknowledge that all monies are given freely and are not entitled to any refund or compensation except for services offered and products exchanged.
-Bear in mind that services offered require continued monthly maintenance fee of $30/Month to remain active.
+Bare in mind that services offered require continued monthly maintenance fee of $30/Month to remain active.